jkloe/BCT/README.txt

-BCT - Binarization and Converstion Tool
+BCT - Binarization and Conversion Tool
 ------------------------------------------

 This tool is a simple command line wrapper written in C# to create binarized and compact viewing files from large document images files.